TimKotowski/future-take-home/README.md

 - [x] Using Postgres
 - [x] Dockerfile or equivalent for the reviewer to follow setup steps
 - [x] Test Coverage
   - Test Coverage is not fully done, due to the time constraints of the take home.
-It was recommended not to spend more than 3 hours on this
+It was recommended not to spend more than 3 hours on this (went little over and spent 4 hours on the take home assignment)

 ## Testing API
 `All Test data is seeded in migrations script based on JSON data provided for test`